intelagense/rwxrob/log/2021/04/01/README.md

+## Thursday, April 1, 2021, 1:16:49PM EDT <1617297409>

+It might make more sense to use `minikube` for isolated cases where one doesn't want the network and other changes to affect the current system (since it uses a virtual machine).

 ## Thursday, April 1, 2021, 11:55:20AM EDT <1617292520>

 Reminded today what a pain in the ass Git submodules are.
 I've always